IHE/RAD.IRA/input/pagecontent/rad-x8.md

 The Subscriber uses this transaction when:
 - It successfully subscribes to a session and wants to have the current context
 - It determines that it has missed some events for the current context based on receiving an context event with an unexpected version
-- It receives a `[FHIRresource]-close` event and wants to synchronize with the new current context, if any
+- It receives a `[FHIR resource]-close` event and wants to synchronize with the new current context, if any

 ##### 2:3.X8.4.1.2 Message Semantics